Best Film for the Nikon Nikkorex 35 II

-The best film to use in the Nikon Nikkorex 35II will be based on the lens, lighting, and if you want to shoot color or black & white.
+The best film to use in your Nikon Nikkorex 35 II should depend on the lens, lighting, and if you want to shoot color or black & white.

-Kodak Portra is also for sale in ISO 800 and ISO 160 emulsions.
+Additionally, ISO 800 and 160 emulsions of Portra.
 As well as in rolls of 120, 4x5 sheets, and 8x10 sheets.

 Black and White Film

 These film stocks have low prices and very good quality, making them favorable for use in the Nikon Nikkorex 35 II.

 The primary attraction for photography students and budget minded photographers is the very low cost.
 Even if you don’t put yourself in those groups, it is great to have inexpensive rolls of film on hand for testing newly obtained camera gear.

 Kentmere 400 - It’s made by the parent company of Ilford, Harmon Technology.
 This is great since that makes this the most commonly available B&W film of the 3.